Middle-earth Strategy Battle Game: History and overview of rulesets

 As of September 2005, the rules for the Lord of the Rings Strategy Battle Game were in their fourth edition.
 The first three editions of the rulebooks were released with The Lord of the Rings films, but Games Workshop used the magazine White Dwarf and various supplements to "go beyond what is presented in the films of The Lord of the Rings and delve into the rich material of J. R. R. Tolkien's books."
 The fourth edition, The One Rulebook to Rule them All, contained the entire set of rules updated and presented in a single large volume, including those of previous supplements.
 The three older editions were re-released in updated supplements, while the compact Mines of Moria edition contains the updated rules only for what was shown in the films.
 In February 2012, preceding the release of The Hobbit movies, all of the characteristic profiles from the old sourcebooks and White Dwarf were condensed in 5 sourcebooks: Mordor, The Fallen Realms, Moria & Angmar, Kingdoms of Men, and The Free Peoples.
 These also contain minor edits to the rules as written in The One Rulebook to Rule them All.
 For around a decade, this remained the core rules system, with only minor changes through various supplements.

 With the release of The Hobbit trilogy of films, the game was rebranded, a new rulebook with various changes was released, and supplements tying in to each of the films were released.
-The Hobbit theme performed less well than expected, reaching nowhere near the peak popularity seen during the original Lord of the Rings trilogy release, when the game had been Games Workshop's most valuable property.
+The Hobbit theme performed less well than expected, reaching nowhere near the peak popularity seen during the original The Lord of the Rings trilogy release, when the game had been Games Workshop's most valuable property.
 The game gradually received less and less attention from Games Workshop as profits and interest dwindled.